 Fr.
 Gordon Anderson

-International Advisor to the Society on special projects.
+International Advisor to the Society.
 He has served as Director General of the World Dialogue Network and C-1 (successor body to the Council of One Hundred Leaders West-Islamic Dialogue launched by World Economic Forum with Lord Carey 103rd Archbishop of Canterbury) as well as the King Abdullah Centre (KAICIID) in Vienna launched by Spain, Austria, Saudi Arabia and the Holy See.
 Educated at the Universities of London, Oxford and Yale he also served as Quondam Dean of All Saints’ Anglican Cathedral in Cairo.